General Assembly 2021

 IBAN: SE67 6000 0000 0000 5335 0499

-After payment of the total fee, please continue to fill in a complete registration form.
-Organizing committee will finally confirm your booking thereafter, by sending a commercial invoice to your given address.
+Please fill in registration form and make payment of total fee.
+Organizing committee will confirm your booking by sending a commercial invoice to your given email address.

 Mobile +46 70 660 42 87